Latest News | Project Documents and Resources | Design Advisory Committee

 - Upgrade pedestrian curb ramps to current standards

 Public Engagement: Development of the project will include a significant public outreach and engagement process to help determine the scope of the project.
+This includes participation of a Design Advisory Committee.
 Community members will have opportunities to participate in a public engagement process, through stakeholder meetings, public workshops and City Council Meetings.
 Throughout the engagement process, design engineers will develop conceptual plans that consider stakeholder feedback.

-Phase I (See Phase I Project Limit): This phase of the project will focus on repairing the sanitary sewer system - a much needed investment in aging infrastructure and the protection of groundwater and environmental sustainability.
+Phase I: This phase of the project will focus on repairing the sanitary sewer system - a much needed investment in aging infrastructure and the protection of groundwater and environmental sustainability.
 This phase will also include repaving and upgrading pedestrian curb ramps to current standards.

 Click to enlarge.